-Snow is natural frost protection.
+For winter crops snow is natural frost protection.
 It covers the plants gently and keeps the ground from freezing.
-However, snow will not protect heat lowing summer crops.
+However, snow will not protect heat-lowing summer crops.

-Common plant protection from frost are a greenhouse, plastic tunnels, straw, a cold frame, glass jars, milk jars, “Hot caps”, frost blanket, bed sheets, … the list goes on.
-It does not matter so much what you cover the plant with, just do not let the frost touch the plants.
+Common plant protection from frost are: a cold frame, glass jars, milk jars, “Hot caps”, frost blanket, bed sheets, … the list goes on.

 When covering the plant, keep in mind that the plant has no heat in itself, the warmth comes from the ground.
 To cover as much ground as you can provide the plants with more warmth.

-If frost protection needs to be done for a longer period, a few days or weeks, a greenhouse, frost blankets and glass jars are our favorites.
+Frost blankets and glass jars are our favorites frost and cold protection.
 Let us take a closer look at them.

 Plant protection from frost with a blanket